Bees lived on Earth long before humans, and without them, the world we know today would be a very different place.

 The Most Populous Bee Colony Can Have 40,000 To 60,000 Bees (The American Bee Journal)

-The Lifespan of a Worker Bee Is 4 to 6 Weeks in Summer and 5 to 7 Months in Winter (NCBI)
+The Lifespan of a Worker Bee Is 4 to 6 Weeks in Summer and 5 to 7 Months in Winter (University of Delaware)

 The reason why worker bees live longer in the winter is that they save all of the energy that they would normally use for foraging, as thanks to the cold temperatures, they rarely leave their hives.
 Although bees hate the winter, it sure does benefit their life duration.